Huzaifaahmed20/awesome-dart-extensions/CONTRIBUTION.md

 - When you're writing your extension new **Data Type** make sure to name Extension Class as it's **Data Type**, like if you're making extension _DateTime_ class so write it as follows,

-        class DateTimeExt on DateTime {
+        extension DateTimeExt on DateTime {
             // your extension method here
         }